karllark/spitzer_mir_ext/README.rst

 Curves calculated with `run_all_ext`.

-(UV/Opt/)NIR/MIR portion fit with powerlaw + plus 2 asymmetric drudes using 'fit_plasymdrude_all_ext`.
+NIR/MIR portion fit with powerlaw + plus 2 modified drudes using 'fit_plasymdrude_all_ext`.

 UV portion fit with FM90 shape using `fit_fm90_all_ext`.